olewsaa/Yacht-computer/wifi2wifi/web-version/Readme.md

 ## Changes in the default raspap-webgui setup

-This setup is based on theraspap-webgui, https://raspap.com/ project.
+This setup is based on the raspap-webgui, https://raspap.com/ project.
 Install according to instructions and when everything is set up and working some changes can be applied.
 First of all the changes to use a USB long range antenna as the WAN (Wide Area Network, aka the